 - Undergraduate nonresident block rate = $11,887.50 per semester

-Additional college-based (such as equipment/technology fees) and course-based fees (such as field trips) are assessed on a per credit hour basis.
+Additional college-based (such as equipment/technology fees) and course-based fees (such as field trips and online course fees) are assessed on a per credit hour basis.

 The block rate encourages students to enroll in at least 15 hours a semester to put them in line to graduate in 4 years.
 In addition, it saves additional years’ costs for room, board, transportation and other expenses related to attending college, reduces student loan debt, and allows for earlier entry into the workforce.
 Those taking 16 to 18 credit hours will actually see a decrease in cost from the same number of hours taken when paying per-credit-hour.

 The block rate includes tuition and University-wide fees (student activity fees, student facility fees, library automation and technology fee, health services fee, student development fee, daily O’colly fee, academic records fee, academic excellence fee, transit/parking services fee, advising/assessment fee, university technology infrastructure maintenance fee, academic facilities, life safety and security fee and student union renovation fee).
-Academic Service Fees such as specific course fees and/or college based fees are not included in the block rate and will continue to be charged on a per credit hour basis.
+Academic Service Fees such as specific course fees and/or college based fees, including online course fees, are not included in the block rate and will continue to be charged on a per credit hour basis.

 The block rate affects full-time undergraduate students taking 12 or more hours in the fall and spring semesters.